rajveer43/HinglishEase/README.md

 Please make sure to place the downloaded GloVe embeddings in the appropriate directory before running the code.

+## Handling Large Files with Git LFS

+This project utilizes Git LFS (Large File Storage) to manage and version control large files efficiently.
+In particular, it uses Git LFS to store and track the large files, such as pre-trained model weights, embeddings, and datasets, which are essential for the project.

+When cloning or working with this repository, it's important to have Git LFS installed on your system.
+You can download and install Git LFS by following the instructions [here](link_to_git_lfs_installation).

+Please note that large files, such as GloVe embeddings and pre-trained model weights, are stored using Git LFS to ensure smooth collaboration and version control.

 ## Table of Contents
 1. [Introduction](#introduction)
 2. [Algorithm](#algorithm)